-Come spend a day with us at the Russel Fork as we warm up on the beautiful upper Russel Fork and then take to the gorge to prep for the Lord (and Lady) of the Fork Race!
+Come spend a day with us at the Russel Fork to prep for the Lord (and Lady) of the Fork Race!
 Learn from some of the best in our paddling community as they share tips, tricks, and lessons learned from their time racing on the Russel Fork.

 What does this event look like?

 Participants of this portion of the event should be somewhat familiar with the gorge already to ensure we are focusing on race lines and other techniques and not learning the rapids for the first time.
-(Friday releases offer a good opportunity to knock the dust off if its been a while and we will be out there if you want to come along, reach out to us directly!).
 Be prepared for a longer day on the river as we will be scouting lines from the boat and onshore, running rapids where the river allows multiple times, and of course… HAVING FUN!

 What to bring (on the river):